 Applicant's Name: Tenant Yes No

 Account Holder's Name: Social Security # (last 4):

 Service Address: Date of Birth:

 Account Number: Phone:

-Number of person(s) in your household: (Proof of Record of Gross Annual Household Income for all person(s) in your (This is income before deductions.)
+Number of person(s) in your household: (Proof of Re Total Gross Annual Household Income for all person(s) in you (This is income before deductions.)

-• Can anyone else claim you as a dependent on his/her incom ne tax return?
+• Can anyone else claim you as a dependent on his/her income e tax return?

 Which utility CARE program are you currently enrolled in?
 (Please attach a copy of your most recent bill.)
 Yes No Southern California Edison Southern California Gas

 Application acceptance period is November through June.
 No new service is established.
-Attach a copy of a government issued picture I.D. or veteral Attach copy of prior year's tax return, Social Security Statem.
-If you are a tenant, please attach copy of rental agreement lessee responsibility, which can be obtained at District office. ns military I.D. nent, wage statement, or other proof of income. t and have property owner complete the affidavit of
+Attach a copy of a government issued picture I.D. or veterans Attach copy of prior year's tax return, Social Security Statement If you are a tenant, please attach copy of rental agreement lessee responsibility, which can be obtained at District office s military I.D. ent, wage statement, or other proof of income. and have property owner complete the affidavit of

 Declaration and Self Certification Statement

-I declare that the information I have provided in this application agree to provide proof of income in a form requested by the Disqualify to receive rate assistance.
-I know that if I receive any rarequired to pay back the amount of assistance received. strict.
+I declare that the information I have provided in this application agree to provide proof of income in a form requested by the Dist qualify to receive rate assistance.
+I know that if I receive any rate required to pay back the amount of assistance received. rict.
 I agree to inform the District if I no longer

 Account Holder Signature: Date:

 For District Use Only:

 Date Received and Initials: Please return application and

 Processed By: supporting documents to:

 Date Approved: Palmdale Water District

 Date Denied: 2029 E. Avenue Q